Borrow My Brain

 Skincare was simply one obvious place where I could feel the drag.
 Once I started building tools, I realised how many other places the same problem was showing up.
 Clean living questions.
 Product swaps.
 Meal planning.
 Recipe support.
 Practical kitchen structure.
 The need for a better way to think through recurring decisions without burning good brain time on them every single time.

-A fair amount of them were built while I was nap-trapped, half-working in strange little pockets of stillness that motherhood imposes on you whether you were planning to use them productively or not.
+A fair amount of it was built while I was nap-trapped, half-working in strange little pockets of stillness that motherhood imposes on you whether you were planning to use them productively or not.
 Once upon a time I might have spent that stretch of the day doing something restorative.
 Instead, apparently, I build wellness tools.

 What “Borrow My Brain” Actually Means